 Litigated controversies are likely to result in appeals.
 As a result, it is in a client’s interest to have experienced appellate counsel involved at various stages in the process.
 The goal of trial counsel is to persuade the jury or the judge to adopt a particular view of the evidence and the facts.
 The objective of appellate counsel is to persuade the court to adopt a particular view of the law.
 Because of this, retaining appellate counsel demands that you choose attorneys who remain up-to-date on precedent, splits in authority, the composition of our appellate benches, and the human intuition of momentum on issues of unsettled law.

 TAM’s Appellate Practice group combines these qualities, lending expertise in long-range litigation strategy, handling appeals in state and federal courts both in cases in which we represented a party in the lower court, and in cases where we have been brought in specifically for our appellate proficiency.
 TAM’s ability to handle review matters vertically, meaning at the trial defense and appellate level, delivers significant value to clients in achieving top-flight results while minimizing the exposure to “re-education” legal fees at the appellate level.

-Since 2010, TAM attorneys have lead briefed, argued, and won appellate cases in the United States Court of Appeals for the Tenth Circuit, the Colorado Supreme Court, the Colorado Court of Appeals, and the Industrial Claims Appeals Office.
+Since 2010, TAM attorneys have lead briefed, argued, and won scores of appellate cases in the United States Court of Appeals for the Tenth Circuit, the Colorado Supreme Court, the Colorado Court of Appeals, and the Industrial Claims Appeals Office.